Foreign travel advice

 Keep up to date with local travel advice on local news outlets and international outlets like the Access Coordination Unit.

-Rocket fire can affect most areas of Israel and Israeli air strikes also continue into Gaza.
+Rocket fire can affect most areas of Israel and the interception of missiles over the OPTs may result in falling fragments or debris.
+Israeli air strikes also continue into Gaza.
 Be cautious and make sure you know the safety actions that you should take if an Israeli warning siren sounds.
 Follow advice from local authorities and stay informed of the security situation through the media and this travel advice.
-No warning sirens will sound inside Gaza.
-See Gaza.
+No warning sirens will sound inside Gaza, or in the West Bank outside of Israeli settlements.
+See Regional risks.

 Regional tensions

-Military activity is currently underway in response to attempts by Houthi militants to prevent movement of international shipping in the Red Sea.
-While the area of activity is limited to the Red Sea and Yemen, there is a possibility that travel advice for nearby countries could change at short notice.
-You should continue to monitor travel advice and follow any relevant instructions from local authorities.
+There is a military response to Houthi militants’ attempts to disrupt international shipping in the Red Sea.
+The military activity is limited to the Red Sea and Yemen, but travel advice for nearby countries could change at short notice.
+Monitor travel advice and follow instructions from local authorities.
+The Houthis have also fired missiles and drones towards Israel.
+Most have been intercepted.

 Violent incidents